Hiring Generation Z: What You Need to Know

 It Isn’t Just About the Money

-While entry-level blue-collar work may at times not have the best appeal short-term when it comes to pay rate, however, it can lead to fulfilling long-term careers.
+While entry-level blue-collar work may not have the best pay, it can lead to fulfilling long-term careers.
 A general laborer can work their way up to being a general contractor or a line cook can become a freelance food stylist.
 That’s why it’s important to point out the available career advancement opportunities in your company while interviewing Gen Z.

 They’re Forging Their Own Work Lives